omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ### Challenging canonicity of an in-flight exit

-To challenge canonicity of an in-flight exit call
+To challenge canonicity of an in-flight exit show a competing transaction:
 ```
 PaymentExitGame.challengeInFlightExitNotCanonical({
     inputTx,